 Reinold emphasizes the importance of regularly employing these techniques: A few minutes per day is better than an hour once a week.

-2. Engage your muscles.
+4. Engage your muscles

-3. Go back to basics.
+5. Go back to basics

 Starting from the beginning again, while pretty frustrating for advanced lifters, is the best way to fill any lingering gaps in your strength, stability, and form.
 He also recommends checking in with a physical therapist when embarking on a new weight training regimen.

 “You don’t need to have an injury to see a PT,” he says.
 “If you’re interested in really increasing your strength in a safe way, and especially if you’re having difficulty making progress, find a physical therapist with a good background in movement quality.
 They’ll look at your body through a different lens and properly assess the best way to move forward.”

 There’s no one-size-fits-all approach to strength training, and for some of us, deep squats aren’t on the table.
 Nevertheless, they’re worth aiming for.